AndyML13/data_labeling/Labeling data/README.md

 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── annotations        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │